katriendg/aio-cert-manager/README.md

 * How do trust bundles work and mounting them, using them in pods
 * How *cert-manager* `Issuer` work with `ca` spec with a secret, and when are certs re-issued.
 For example changes to the secret are not detected automatically for the cert to be re-issued.
 There is still an open GH issue on the topic: [https://github.com/cert-manager/cert-manager/issues/2478](https://github.com/cert-manager/cert-manager/issues/2478)
 * Basics of using *trust-manager*  as an option for managing (public) trust
-* How pods with ConfigMaps as mounted volumes do and don't sync, as well as sync delay with K8S
 * How typically pods needs to restart to pick up the changes and re-initialize the connection to MQ Broker (TLS handshake needs to be re-initialized)
 * Using `cmctl` CLI to manually trigger re-issuance of certs based on root key pair changes